Water Heater Temperature

 Because heat rises (yes, even in water) the water in the top of a

-is especially true of a gas water heater where the thermostat and
+especially true of a gas water heater where the thermostat and burner

-Water heater settings or temperature settings are not constant
+Water heater settings or temperature settings are not exact

 If you have a gas water heater